waynelloyd/homebrew-system-updater/README.md

 - `--skip-firmware` - Skip firmware updates (Linux only)
 - `--skip-docker-pull` - Skip docker-compose pull
 - `--skip-docker-prune` - Skip docker system prune
+- `--service-restart` - **Fedora/RHEL only**.
+Automatically restart services detected by `dnf needs-restarting` without confirmation.
+If not set, you will be prompted to confirm service restarts (y/n).

 ## Examples